Prepare Your Home Before 37 weeks:

 - Outside lights working, house # visible at night (may require a temporary # to be put up).

 - Clear a path to door and through halls in case we have to quickly run in equipment for set up or quickly depart.

 - Child-care plan (unless they’re attending birth; MW & doulas can offer tips).

 - Pet-care plan – pets with teeth / claws absolutely need to be locked up or sent elsewhere as even the most gentle animal can become over-protective and stressed while mama’s in labour.

-- If you’d like candles then please use only unscented beeswax or battery-candles.
-The rest are toxic.
+- If you’d like candles then please use only beeswax or battery-candles.
+The rest are toxic and can give your support people headaches.

-- Get your bed “birth-ready” – make bed in this order (from bare mattress): extra mattress pad, sheets for after the birth, then a plastic liner/sheet or water-proof mattress pad, a regular mattress pad if you’re using a plastic sheet (optional but nice, because plastic gets hot and sticky), sheets for birth, blankets & pillow cases that can be used for birth.
+- Get your bed “birth-ready” – make bed in this order (from bare mattress): extra mattress pad, sheets for after the birth, then a plastic liner/sheet or water-proof mattress pad, a regular mattress pad if you’re using a plastic sheet (optional but nice, because plastic gets hot and sticky; an extra flannel sheet works too), “birth” sheets, blankets & pillow cases that can be used for birth.
 Have pillow cases and blankets for after the birth nearby.
 Note: if you don’t wish to sleep with plastic in the days/weeks before birth, please have all this ready near bed so someone can quickly make the bed during labour.

 - Birth-Kit from MW (if she provides this; otherwise purchase and assemble yourself):